woodskevinj/customer-churn-ml/README.md

 Model Tuning: Uses GridSearchCV for optimized hyperparameters and cross-validation.

-Model Explainability: (up next) SHAP values for transparent feature importance and interpretability.
+Model Explainability: SHAP-based feature importance and interpretability for transparent decision-making.

 Containerization: Dockerized ML app for reproducibility and deployment.